 Preggo Gals' Guide to Dealing with Gallstones

-When you’re preggers, it’s all excitement, happiness, and some surprises.
-One thing that might throw ya off is gallstones showing up.
-Let’s talk about how common they are during pregnancy and how to handle ’em for a smooth ride to a healthy baby.
+When you’re expecting, it’s all excitement, happiness, and some surprises.
+One thing that might catch you off guard is stones in your gallbladder.
+Let’s talk about how common they are during pregnancy and how to handle them for a smooth ride to a healthy baby.

 CategoryInformation